-14. NRC IRAP FUNDING
+13. NRC IRAP FUNDING

-On March 23, 2023, the company announced that it is receiving advisory services and up to \$4,000,000 in funding from the National Research Council of Canada Industrial Research Assistance Program ("NRC IRAP") to suport the research and development of the LSALT peptide (Metablok) program.
-LSALT peptide is the Company's lead drug candidate for treating acute inflammation injury in the lungs, kidneys and liver.
+On March 23, 2023, the company announced that it is receiving advisory services and up to \$4,000,000 in funding from the National Research Council of Canada Industrial Research Assistance Program ("NRC IRAP") to support the research and development of the LSALT Peptide (Metablok) program.
+LSALT Peptide is the Company's lead drug candidate for treating acute inflammation injury in the lungs, kidneys and liver.

-\$2,435,345 was claimed and recorded as revenue under this program during the nine month period ended June 30, 2023.
+\$2,551,717 was claimed and recorded as revenue under this program during the year ended September 30, 2023. \$1,570,712 was recognized as revenue in the prior year. \$1,098,869 was deferred to the current year.

-The research and development funding from NRC IRAP will help support several sub-tasks needed to advance the LSALT peptide drug program.
-These include: dose escalation studies; costs incurred by Arch during the Canadian Treatments for COVID-19 Phase III human trial; manufacturing new drug product supply to support future non-COVID human trials; the non-COVID Phase II trials (such as a cardiac surgery associated acute kidney injury trial) to gather more human data to support future drug approval; and, additional non-clinical studies to discover potential biomarkers and to further understand the mechanism of action related to LSALT peptide.
+The research and development funding from NRC IRAP will help support several sub-tasks needed to advance the LSALT Peptide drug program.
+These include: dose escalation studies; costs incurred by Arch during the Canadian Treatments for COVID-19 Phase III human trial; manufacturing new drug product supply to support future LSALT Peptide human trials; costs related to performing the Phase II CS-AKI trial to gather more human data to support future drug approval; and, additional non-clinical studies to discover potential biomarkers and to further understand the mechanism of action related to LSALT peptide.

-15. PROMISSORY NOTE
+14. PROMISSORY NOTE

-On April 6, 2021, the Company entered into a short-term financing agreement with an arm's length party.
+On April 6, 2021 the Company entered into a short-term financing agreement with an arm's length party.
 The note carries interest at 10% per annum.
 The maturity date of the note is January 22, 2024.
-The purpose of the note is to reduce accounts payable until amounts are received from the Innovation, Science and Economic Development Canada contribution as described in note 13.
+The purpose of the note is to reduce accounts payable until amounts are received from the Innovation, Science and Economic Development Canada contribution.
+During the period ending December 31, 2023, the maturity date was extended to April 15, 2024.
+During the period ending March 31, 2024, the principal amount was increased by \$50,000.

-During the nine months ended June 30, 2023, interest expense in the amount of \$74,795 was incurred in relation to this note.
+During the six months ended March 31, 2024, interest expense in the amount of \$51,384 was incurred in relation to this note.